greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_FUNCTION.html.md

 **Using EXECUTE ON attributes**

 Most functions that run queries to access tables can only run on the coordinator.
 However, functions that run only `SELECT` queries on replicated tables can run on segments.
-If the function accesses a hash-distributed table or a randomly distributed table, the function should be defined with the `EXECUTE ON MASTER` attribute.
+If the function accesses a hash-distributed table or a randomly distributed table, the function should be defined with the `EXECUTE ON COORDINATOR` attribute.
 Otherwise, the function might return incorrect results when the function is used in a complicated query.
 Without the attribute, planner optimization might determine it would be beneficial to push the function invocation to segment instances.

-These are limitations for functions defined with the `EXECUTE ON MASTER` or `EXECUTE ON ALL SEGMENTS` attribute:
+These are limitations for functions defined with the `EXECUTE ON COORDINATOR` or `EXECUTE ON ALL SEGMENTS` attribute:

 -   The function must be a set-returning function.
 -   The function cannot be in the `FROM` clause of a query.